pcguest/compli/README.md

 # Compli MVP

-This is the Minimum Viable Product (MVP) for Compli, a secure, British-English, Australia-first legal compliance assistant for small businesses.
+This is the Minimum Viable Product (MVP) for Compli, a secure, Australia-first legal compliance assistant for small businesses.

 ## Tech Stack